swharden/SWHarden.com/content/blog/2025-04-13-evenly-spaced-resampled-segmented-line.md

 ## Resampling for Equal Distance Along the Length of the Line

-**Simple linear interpolation may be employed to place points at specific distances along the length of the line.** This method minimizes computations but it may place points closer together in 2D space than the specified distance, a phenomenon which is exacerbated when original polyline contains very sharp angles.
+**Simple linear interpolation may be employed to place points at specific distances along the length of the line.** This method minimizes computations but it may place points closer together in 2D space than the specified distance, a phenomenon which is exacerbated when the original polyline contains very sharp angles.

 <a href="https://swharden.com/static/2025/04/13/spacing-line-1.png">
 <img src="https://swharden.com/static/2025/04/13/spacing-line-1.png">